wp-plugins/community-events/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Adds option order events by name or start time

 = 1.3.2 =
 * Fixed issue with viewing event in next year in back-end
 * Fixed calendar widget not appearing in advanced search